bitcoindx/bitcoindx/README.md

 # Overview
 Bitcoin DX (BCDX) is an open source cryptocurrency on it’s own independent blockchain.
 It is a hard-fork of Bitcoin Core 0.22 and built to be feature-rich, reliable and secure.

+Source code has been generalized, allowing forking without too much hassle.
+Simply adjust your parameters in chainparams.cpp, amount.h and validation.cpp before you fire away.

-Max Volume	21,000,000,000
+Max Volume: 21,000,000,000

-Algorithm	Sha256
+Algorithm:	Sha256

-Version	22.0
+Version:	22.0

-Blockchain Interval	10 Minutes
+Blockchain Interval:	10 Minutes

-Blockchain Rewards	59,931.00
+Blockchain Rewards:	59,931.00

-Halving Interval	~2 Years
+Halving Interval:	~2 Years

 # Website
 https://bitcoin-dx.org